-Your loved ones may mean well, but these job-search questions cause nothing but discomfort.
+Your loved ones may mean well, but these job-search questions cause nothing but discomfort

 You scour the internet each day, looking for a role that matches your skill set.
 You spend hours tirelessly crafting a professional CV and writing a cover letter.
-You fill out and send off applications and wait patiently, hoping you'll hear something soon.
+You fill out and send off applications and wait patiently, hoping that you'll hear something soon.
 There's no doubt about it – being a job seeker can be tough.

 To make matters worse, there's a certain stigma attached to the whole thing.
-If you're unemployed, fielding awkward questions from your friends, family and loved ones about your search can be both infuriating and embarrassing.
+If you're unemployed, fielding awkward questions from your friends, family, and loved ones about your search can be both infuriating and embarrassing.
 With each word, you feel criticised and attacked, no matter how well-meaning they may be.
 Here's how to handle some of those unwelcome inquiries ‒ and maybe get something helpful as well.

-'How's the job hunt going so far?'
+"How's the job hunt going so far?"

 As innocent as this question may sound, it may make you flinch.
 When you're absorbed in searching for a job, it can feel all-consuming.
-You will spend the majority of the day doing what you can to find and secure your next role.
+You'll spend the majority of the day doing what you can to find and secure your next role.
 When you finally get some downtime in which to socialise, the last thing you want to talk about is the search.

-'Why don't you take the opportunity to retrain?'
+"Why don't you take the opportunity to retrain?"

 If you've been searching for a new role for quite some time, you might hear this familiar question from those around you.
-Your initial reaction could be to take offense.
+Your initial reaction could be to take offence.
 You may have never thought of retraining.
 Equally, you could be insulted by the insinuation that you need to gain extra skills in order to land yourself a job.

 Rather than answering this question defensively, try to keep an open mind.
 Consider what the person is saying and see whether they have any ideas.
 While gaining extra skills and qualifications can often be costly, your friend or loved one may know of schemes that can help.
 Take a step back and listen to what they have in mind.

-'Job hunting is a full-time task, you know?'
+"Job hunting is a full-time task, you know?"

 OK, this particular question is a loaded one.
 It's a touch condescending, with the underlying notion that you spend all your time slobbing around rather than looking for a job.
 It's important to remember that the person asking this question is not necessarily being intentionally cruel.
 They may be trying to motivate you in their own way.
 But while you may understand this fact, it still stings.